-- 1. The standards in this subsection shall apply to lots abutting the following arterial streets: - a.
-US 17: - b.
-US 158: - c.
-NC 34; and - d.
-NC 343. - 2.
-In cases where a tract or site abutting a listed major arterial street is proposed for subdivision (whether residential or otherwise), then all lots created shall maintain sufficient frontage on a different street, either pre-existing or created as part of the subdivision, so that direct access to lots need not be provided by a listed major arterial street. - 3.
+- 2. In cases where a tract or site abutting a street listed in Table <>, Major Arterial Streets and Minor Collector Streets, is proposed for subdivision (whether residential or otherwise), then all lots created shall maintain sufficient frontage on a different street, either pre-existing or created as part of the subdivision, so that direct access to lots need not be provided by a street listed in Table <>, Major Arterial Streets and Minor Collector Streets. - 3.
 The final plat creating the subdivision shall indicate a notation that driveway access to a major arterial or minor collector street is limited and shall be provided by a different street. - 4.
 In the event a site or tract is unable to comply with the access limitations in this subsection, an applicant may seek a variance in accordance with Section <>, Variance.